Imide: Reactions

 For imides derived from ammonia, the N–H center is weakly acidic.
 Thus, alkali metal salts of imides can be prepared by conventional bases such as potassium hydroxide.
 The conjugate base of phthalimide is potassium phthalimide.
 These anion can be alkylated to give N-alkylimides, which in turn can be degraded to release the primary amine.
 Strong nucleophiles, such as potassium hydroxide or hydrazine are used in the release step.

 Treatment of imides with halogens and base gives the N-halo derivatives.
 Examples that are useful in organic synthesis are N-chlorosuccinimide and N-bromosuccinimide, which respectively serve as sources of "Cl+" and "Br+" in organic synthesis.

-Imides in coordination chemistry

-In coordination chemistry transition metal imido complexes feature the NR2- ligand.
-They are similar to oxo ligands in some respects.
-In some the M-N-C angle is 180º but often the angle is decidedly bent.
-The parent imide (NH2-) is an intermediate in nitrogen fixation by synthetic catalysts.
+With base followed by acid, cyclic imides open to give amido-acids.
+Thus, maleamic acid (HO2CCH=CHC(O)NH2) is derived from maleimide, succinamic acid (HO2CCH2CH2C(O)NH2) from succinimide, phthalimidic acid HO2CC6H4C(O)NH2 from phthalimide.

+Isoimides

+Isoimides are isomeric with imides and have the formula RC(O)OC(NR′)R″.
+They are often intermediates that convert to the more symmetrical imides.
+Isoimides upon heating rearrange to imides:

+Related compounds

+Organic compounds called carbodiimides have the formula RN=C=NR.
+They are unrelated to imides.